jfkarim/Final-Project/README.md

 #Welcome to Urban Canvas

 [Urban Canvas](http://urban-canvas.herokuapp.com) is a Rails based Facebook clone with a focus on Street Art.
+For the artist who loves anarchy.

 ##Basic Facebook Functionality
 * Add/Remove Friends